-THE West has always received spiritual enlightenment from the East...
-The Lord Christ arose as a bright Star in the Eastern sky, but the light of His Teaching shone more perfectly in the West...36
+THE West has always received spiritual enlightenment from the East. . . .
+The Lord Christ arose as a bright Star in the Eastern sky, but the light of His Teaching shone more perfectly in the West . . .36

 IT is a long time since the Sun of Truth mirrored forth by the Lord Christ has shed its radiance upon the West, for the Face of God has been veiled by the sin and forgetfulness of man.
 But now again, praise be to God, the Holy Spirit speaks anew to the world!
-The constellation of love and wisdom and power is once more shining from the Divine Horizon to give joy to all who turn their faces to the Light of God.
-Bahá'u'lláh has rent the veil of prejudice and superstition which was stifling the souls of men.37
+The constellation of love and wisdom and power is once more shining from the Divine Horizon to give joy to all who turn their stifling the souls of men.37